Tammy McOmber

 • Necessary Application Documents for ALL Applicants:

-• Why do you want to be a psychologist and what interests you about the field?
+• Why you want to become a psychologist and what interests you about the field

-• What experiences in your life have prepared you for being a good psychologist?
+• Life experiences that have prepared you for the profession

-• Your reasons behind selecting this particular program and Northwest Nazarene University.
+• Your reasons for selecting this program and Northwest Nazarene University

-• How do you anticipate this degree will impact your role in the community?
+• How you anticipate this degree will impact your role in the community

 • CV or Resume

-There will be an interview evaluation and students will be subject to a background check in determining acceptance into this program.
+• Students will be subject to a background check in determining full acceptance into this program.

 Psychology Licensure